Mabacore101/BambangShopMain/README.md

 3. `DashMap` remains necessary in this case.
 While it enables multithreaded processing for the `Subscriber` map, its built-in thread safety ensures safe concurrent operations.
 A Singleton pattern alone would not suffice without additional mechanisms to handle thread safety.
 Therefore, `DashMap` is still the preferred choice.

 #### Reflection Publisher-2
+1. Separating `Service` and `Repository` from the `Model` ensures compliance with the **Single Responsibility Principle (SRP)** from the SOLID principles.
+The `Repository` focuses on data access and storage, while the `Service` handles business logic and data processing.
+This separation enhances testability, allowing each component to be tested in isolation.
+Additionally, modifications to the `Repository` or `Service` can be made independently without impacting other parts, as each module operates separately.

+2. If we depend solely on the `Model` without separating `Service` and `Repository`, it would take on multiple responsibilities, from handling data storage to managing business logic.
+This tight coupling means that modifying one function could impact others, increasing the risk of bugs.
+Consequently, the codebase becomes harder to maintain, more complex, and less readable.
+Furthermore, as the application scales with multiple `Repository` and `Service` instances, the `Model` module could grow excessively large, making it even more difficult to manage.

+3. Postman is a powerful tool for testing API endpoints in our applications.
+It helps analyze program behavior by allowing us to send various types of requests (GET, POST, PUT, DELETE, etc.) to the server.
+The responses are displayed in Postman, making it easier to validate whether the endpoints work correctly.
+Seems like posting is the way to go, not burping—oops!

 #### Reflection Publisher-3